-The M.Plan (Urban Planning) program explores theories and international practices in urban development policy, planning and management that address contemporary spatial, socio-economic, environmental and political transformations in across the globe.
-In addition, it is a responsive program that adapts to evolving urban challenges and provides the full set of skills for students to grapple with them.
+The M.Plan (Urban Planning) program explores theories and international practices in urban development policy, planning and management that address contemporary spatial, socio-economic, environmental and political transformations across the globe.
+In addition, it is a responsive program that adapts to evolving urban challenges and provides the skills for students to grapple with them.

 Meticulous focus is laid upon helping students acquire knowledge on how to conduct field investigations, gather data, and create plans for the development of cities.
 Future graduates learn how to look at a variety of factors (e.g. economic, legal, environmental) and develop communication and analytical skills which are essential for promoting their plans.
 This opens up flexible career options for students in planning and development.

-The program reflects a balance of theory and practice to equip students for a career where you can create contemporary cities that serve sustainable goals, functional needs and aesthetic goals.
-The experiential curriculum emphasises on planning studios and courses where you will get your hands-on-experience to think, plan and design huge layouts of cities, propose policies and recommendations for sustainable urban growth and development related concerns.
+The program reflects a balance of theory and practice to equip students for a career where they can create contemporary cities that serve sustainable goals, functional needs, and aesthetic goals.
+The experiential curriculum emphasises planning studios and courses where you will gain hands-on experience thinking, planning, and designing massive city layouts as well as proposing policies and recommendations for sustainable urban growth and development-related concerns.

-With the options to choose varied range of electives, the program equips participants to work effectively as development planners / practitioners in urban contexts through imparting a deeper understanding of the processes that generate urban change.
+With the option to choose from a varied range of electives, the program equips participants to work effectively as development planners/practitioners in urban contexts by imparting a deeper understanding of the processes that generate urban change.
 The electives further help to enhance students' diagnostic and strategic capacities to respond to such change within a framework of socio-spatially and environmentally just urban governance.